-- Submission to such conduct is explicitly, or implicitly a term or condition of a student's or employee's academic success or employment; or - Submission to or rejection of such conduct is used as the implicit or explicit basis for employment or academic decisions affecting the student's or employee's educational and/ or work experience; or - 3.
-Such conduct has the purpose or effect of unreasonably interfering with a student's or employee's employment or academic performance, or creates an intimidating, hostile, or offensive work or educational environment.
+- 1. Submission to such conduct is explicitly or implicitly a term or condition of a student's or employee's academic success or employment. - Submission to or rejection of such conduct is used as the implicit or explicit basis for employment or academic decisions affecting the student's or employee's educational and/ or work experience. - 3.
+Such conduct has the purpose or effect of unreasonably interfering with a student's academic performance or an employee's employment, or creates an intimidating, hostile, or offensive work or educational environment.